ImTom6/GroupB-2026/README.md

 # GroupB-2026
 # Repository for GroupB-2026 Project
 - Monocle_SRP contains all original pipeline monocle and alternate pipeline monocle related code
-- OriginalPipeline contains all coded used to follow the original paper pipeline (Exclusing monocle).
+- OriginalPipeline contains all coded used to follow the original paper pipeline (Exclusing monocle)
 - ScanPy alternate pipeline contains all code required to run the ScanPy sections of the alternative pipeline
 - ShinyApp contains app.R.
 All necessary files referenced within this script can be found on the LAMP (/local/ShinyApp/files).